lidofinance/dual-governance/docs/specification.md

 * [`EmergencyProtectedTimelock.sol`](#Contract-EmergencyProtectedTimelocksol) is a singleton that stores submitted proposals and provides an interface for their execution.
 In addition, it implements an optional temporary protection from a zero-day vulnerability in the dual governance contracts following the initial deployment or upgrade of the system.
 The protection is implemented as a timelock on proposal execution combined with two emergency committees that have the right to cooperate and disable the dual governance.
 * [`Executor.sol`](#Contract-Executorsol) contract instances make calls resulting from governance proposals' execution.
 Every protocol permission or role protected by the DG, as well as the permission to manage this role/permission, should be assigned exclusively to one of the instances of this contract (in contrast with being assigned directly to a DAO voting system).
 * [`Escrow.sol`](#Contract-Escrowsol) is a contract that can hold stETH, wstETH, withdrawal NFTs, and plain ETH.
 It can exist in two states, each serving a different purpose: either an oracle for users' opposition to DAO proposals or an immutable and ungoverned accumulator for the ETH withdrawn as a result of the [rage quit](#Rage-quit).
+* [`TiebreakerCore.sol`](#contract-tiebreakercoresol) allows to approve proposals for execution and release protocol withdrawals in case of DAO execution ability is locked by `DualGovernance`.
+Consists of set of `TiebreakerSubCommittee` appointed by the DAO.
+* [`TiebreakerSubCommittee.sol`](#contract-tiebreakersubcommitteesol) provides ability to participate in `TiebreakerCore` for external actors.
+* [`EmergencyActivationCommittee`](#contract-emergencyactivationcommitteesol) contract that can activate the Emergency Mode, while only `EmergencyExecutionCommittee` can perform proposal execution.
+Requires to get quorum from committee members.
+* [`EmergencyExecutionCommittee`](#contract-emergencyexecutioncommitteesol) contract provides ability to execute proposals in case of the Emergency Mode or renounce renounce further execution rights, by getting quorum of committee members.

 ## Proposal flow